VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 implementation it became clear that using event sourcing would help to simplify this bounded context.

-In the previous chapter [Extending and Enhancing the Orders and Registrations Bounded Contexts][j_chapter4] the team found that they needed to use events to push changes from the write-side to the read-side.
+In the previous chapter, [Extending and Enhancing the Orders and Registrations Bounded Contexts][j_chapter4] the team found that they needed to use events to push changes from the write-side to the read-side.
 On the read-side the **OrderViewModelGenerator** class